com-lihaoyi/mainargs/readme.md

 - `doc: String`: a documentation string used to provide additional information about the command

-- `isHidden: Boolean`: if `true` this arg will not be included in the rendered help text.
+- `hidden: Boolean`: if `true` this arg will not be included in the rendered help text.

 ## Customization